 Boosting Productivity and Profitability Using Enhanced Efficiency Fertilizers

 Enhanced-efficiency fertilizers (EEF) are defined as products that reduce nutrient losses to the environment and increase nutrient availability for the crop.
 Enhanced-efficiency nitrogen fertilizers may be valuable tools to help potato growers meet the challenges of managing nitrogen, a critical factor in producing high yields of quality potatoes.
 Enhanced-efficiency materials have different properties and modes of action to meet different purposes.
 Each mode of action serves a specific purpose.
 This presentation will review different types of EEFs, specific benefits, advantages or disadvantages versus a conventional N source, how nitrogen may be lost and how EEF’s protect against loss.

-Alan Blaylock, Senior Agronomist, Nutrien Ltd., Ph.D., CPSSc
+Alan Blaylock, Ph.D., CPSSc, Senior Agronomist, Nutrien Ltd.

 Insights Into Metam Sodium Movement in Different Soil Types Across the U.S.

-As a follow-up to our 2019 presentation where we shared misconception-breaking insights into the post-application behavior of the soil fumigant metam sodium, we literally dig deeper in our field studies.
+As a follow-up to our 2019 presentation where we shared misconception-breaking insights into the post-application behavior of the soil fumigant metam sodium, Kyle Coleman will literally dig deeper in their field studies.

-Now with more than 20,000 sample readings in the database, we can share insights into how to make the most effective application of metam sodium in a variety of different soil types.
-Based on sampling done in eight states, we will share post-application movement patterns observed from moist, loamy soil in Washington state to dry, sandy soil in Florida and others in between.
+Now with more than 20,000 sample readings in the database, he can share insights into how to make the most effective application of metam sodium in a variety of different soil types.
+Based on sampling done in eight states, he will share post-application movement patterns observed from moist, loamy soil in Washington state to dry, sandy soil in Florida and others in between.

 Kyle Coleman, Director of Marketing and Commercial Development, NovaSource North America

 It All Starts with the Seed, Changes Coming to Seed Certification Programs